Florida Trees and Shrubs

 This tree / shrub is found wet flatwoods, bottomland forest, and other moist sites.

 Evergreen shrub or small tree to 17 feet with smooth stems.
-Native to the western coast of India to se China and surrounding islands.
+Native to the western coast of India to SE China and surrounding islands.
 New growth is reddish.
 Leaves are alternate, leathery, oblong to oval with entire margins, up to 8 inches long.

 Flower - Mauve, star shaped, 1/2 inch across, borne in axillary clusters.
 Fruit is a small rounded black drupe.
 Distinguished from native Marlberry by reddish new growth and flowers, which are at leaf axils rather than terminal clusters, the native Marlberry tree has white flowers.